All Episodes

 I have no idea.

-But I believe God will make this work together for good.
+We're seeing good fruit right now, but I believe God will make this work together for good.

-One of the things that strikes me, I looked at some of the things that the people who are, you know, vitriolic uh believe.
+One of the things that strikes me, I looked at some of the things that the people who are, you know, vitriolic believe.

 They must think that literally they're like a Hitler or something like that.